List of songs recorded by Regine Velasquez

 Velasquez's tenth studio album R2K was released in November 1999.
-A cover album, it contained the singles "I Don't Want to Miss a Thing" (1998) by Aerosmith, "The Long and Winding Road" (1970) by the Beatles, "I'll Never Love This Way Again" (1979) by Dionne Warwick and "Music and Me" (1973) by Michael Jackson.
+A cover album, it contained the singles "I Don't Wanna Miss a Thing" (1998) by Aerosmith, "The Long and Winding Road" (1970) by the Beatles, "I'll Never Love This Way Again" (1979) by Dionne Warwick and "Music & Me" (1973) by Michael Jackson.
 The album has since been certified twelve times Platinum by the Philippine Association of the Record Industry (PARI).
 Following a two-year break, Velasquez released her eleventh studio album Reigne in 2001.
 She worked with producer Tats Faustino, who wrote "Dadalhin", and collaborated with singer Janno Gibbs for the ballad "Sa Aking Pag-iisa".
-The singer's succeeding records—Covers.
-Vol 1 (2004), Covers, Vol. 2 (2006), Low Key (2008) and Fantasy (2010)—were cover albums.
+The singer's succeeding records—Covers Volume 1 (2004), Covers Volume 2 (2006), Low Key (2008) and Fantasy (2010)—were cover albums.
 As executive producer of these albums, she enlisted longtime collaborators Jay Durias, Raul Mitra, and Gerard Salonga.
-In 2013 she released her sixteenth studio album Hulog Ka Ng Langit, her first original material since Reigne.
+In 2013, she released her sixteenth studio album Hulog Ka ng Langit, her first original material since Reigne.
 Its lead single was the title track of the album, and was followed by "Nathaniel (Gift of God)" and "Hele ni Inay".
 Velasquez's seventeenth studio album R3.0 was released in 2017; this triple CD set included the singles "Tadhana" and "Hugot".
 In addition to her music career, Velasquez has starred in films and recorded songs for her soundtrack albums.
 She further collaborated with Louie Ocampo on the songs "I Can" from Do Re Mi, and "You Are My Song" from Wanted Perfect Mother, while Ogie Alcasid wrote and produced several singles, including "Kailangan Ko'y Ikaw", "Pangako" and "Hanggang Ngayon".